“In the Middle of Filth, Fighting for the Hope of Dignity”

 Looking back, Mary also recalls the night when one shanty-town resident began smashing everything in his home, why writing reports every night became important to her—and where the best place to go dancing was.

-This and the content of other videos in the series will be published later in 2018 under the title, Quiet Revolution: The Story of Mary Rabagliati and People the World Forgot.
+This and the content of other videos in the series will be published in Joyous Revolution: The Girl from Guildford and People the World Forgot.
+[Publication pending]